wpswings/wallet-system-for-woocommerce/README.txt

 = Manual installation =

-The manual installation method involves downloading our Wallet System For WooCommerce and uploading it to your webserver via your favorite FTP application.
+The manual installation method involves downloading our Wallet System For WooCommerce and uploading it to your webserver via your favourite FTP application.
 The WordPress contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 = Updating =